(RISK-3037) Combining Parametric and CPM-based Integrated Cost-Schedule Risk Analysis

 In this context, the paper proposes a method to estimate the value of the transferred risks.
 Finally, through a case study, the proposed methodology is exemplified.

 The case study explores owner and contractor perspectives to set their cost estimates while considering contracts risks allocation.
 According to the proposed method, each party calculates its own probabilistic cost estimate and they could have different distributions.
 The benefit of establishing a common method is to facilitate establishing a potential negotiation zone, characterized by the overlap of these ranges.

 (RISK-3294) Some Key Points of Contingency Drawdown Curves

 The fundamentals of risk quantification used for estimating the amount of contingency for a project are well defined.
-An important step after quantification is the need for developing a forecast, i.e. drawdown curve, that represents when the contingency is expected to be used by the project.
-This paper will present positions on certain key points with respect to the drawdown curve including: 1. the value of creating separate curves for cost and schedule contingency; 2. whether the profile should represent expenditure, i.e. cash flow, or obligation, i.e. when a realized risk becomes an executed change order; 3. the most representative slope of the curve; and 4. how to treat management’s desire to use the project’s risk contingency funds for other purposes.
-5. explore the traditional myths and misunderstandings of contingency drawdown curves
+An important step after quantification is the need for developing a forecast.
+This forecast is typically represented graphically by a downward-sloping curve.
+This curve is commonly referred to as a drawdown curve and it demonstrates when the contingency is expected to be used throughout the project’s lifecycle.
+This paper will present positions on certain key points with respect to the drawdown curve including: 1. the value of creating separate curves for cost and schedule contingency; 2. whether the profile should represent expenditure, i.e. cash flow, or obligation, i.e. when a risk is realized.
+3. the most representative slope of the curve; and 4. how to treat management’s desire to use the project’s risk contingency funds for other purposes.
+5. generally explore the traditional myths and misunderstandings of contingency drawdown curves.